swimhelenhsu/StaRSFine/Spring2019Report.md

 from aguaclara.core import physchem as chem

 area = 100*u.cm**2
+#area of the filter bed for simulations
 areamm = area.to(u.mm**2)
 backwashvelocity = 11*u.mm/u.s
 filterflow = (backwashvelocity*areamm*2)/6
+#filterflow is the flow rate of water coming out of each filter
 print(filterflow.to(u.ml/u.s))
+injectionflow = filterflow*6
+#injectionflow is the rate at which the water would be coming through the filter (all six layers of filter through the filter)
+print(injectionflow.to(u.ml/u.s))
+extractionflow = filterflow*2
+#extractionflow is the flow rate at which the team will extract water from the filter because water is coming through from above and below the filter
+print(extractionflow.to(u.ml/u.s))

 headloss = 1*u.m
 Length = 1*u.m